2012 Big Sky Conference football season

 The 2012 Big Sky Conference football season was the 49th season for the Big Sky.
 The conference began its season on Thursday, August 30, as each of the conference's teams began their respective 2012 season of NCAA Division I Football Championship Subdivision competition.

 This was the first Big Sky season for four new conference members—full members North Dakota and Southern Utah, and football-only members Cal Poly and UC Davis.
+All four had previously played in the Great West Conference.

+Eastern Washington, Montana State, and Cal Poly represented the Big Sky in the 2012 playoffs.
+Eastern Washington was eliminated in the semifinals, and Montana State was eliminated in the quarterfinals.